thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 - Navigate to the "Widget card" tab, disable "Enable fullscreen" and "Enable data export" options, and then click "Add" to confirm adding the widget.

-We have added an information card about the building.
+We have added information card about the building.
 Resize the widget to your liking.

 {% include images-gallery.html imageCollection="adding-markdown-card-widget" %}